pombredanne/Screenotate/README.md

 ## Credits and building tips

-Remember to initialize the submodules.
+Remember to initialize the submodules (`git submodule update --init --recursive`).
 Then just build the Xcode project.

 This project uses
 [MASShortcut](https://github.com/shpakovski/MASShortcut),